Patrick Wisdom Player Props: Cubs vs. Dodgers

-On Saturday, Patrick Wisdom (coming off going 1-for-5 with a home run and an RBI) and the Chicago Cubs play the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
-First pitch is at 9:10 PM ET.
+The Chicago Cubs and Patrick Wisdom, who went 1-for-4 with a home run and an RBI last time out, battle Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.

-In his last game, he hit a home run while going 1-for-5 against the Dodgers.
+In his most recent game, he hit a home run while going 1-for-4 against the Dodgers.

 Patrick Wisdom Game Info & Props vs. the Dodgers